iOSCodePath/InstagramApp/README.md

 **Optional Nice-to-have Stories**

+* User should be able to reset or, change their password.
 * User can add boomerang using instagram.
 * User can use the instagram live feature.
 * User can send voice messages.